ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/src/pyramids/pyramids_are_electromagnetic_manipulation_devices.md

 ---

 # IMAGINE:
-Visualize the Pyramid’s as a **"“"toroid weapon/field tuner system** — with water chamber, copper coil, and underground cylinder
+Visualize the Pyramid’s as a **toroid weapon/field tuner system** — with water chamber, copper coil, and underground cylinder

 ---